Pumping the abdominal press in the gym. Training programs and execution techniques

-Contrary to popular belief, abdominal exercises do not burn belly fat: fat can only be reduced throughout the body.
+Contrary to popular belief, abdominal exercises do not burn belly fat, fat can only be reduced throughout the body.

 The benefits of abdominal exercises

-Strong and durable abs are especially important for athletes: for example, runners and boxers.
+Strong and durable abs are especially important for athletes, for example, runners and boxers.

 As with training any other muscle, you need to exercise regularly to build abs and achieve visible results.
-You should not put a load on the same muscles every day: to gain muscle mass after each intense workout, you need at least a day off.
+You should not put a load on the same muscles every day, as to gain muscle mass after each intense workout, you need at least a day off.
 In addition, heavy abdominal exercises are dangerous for the lumbar spine.

 The starting position is to sit on a bench, fix your feet under the bolsters, put your hands behind your head (without interlocking your fingers), cross over your chest or place on your hips.
 While inhaling, raise the body by about 20 degrees, then slowly lower yourself onto the bench, bending your back.